Deepsea Challenger: Early dives

 In late January 2012, to test systems, Cameron spent three hours in the submersible while submerged just below the surface in Australia's Sydney Naval Yard.
 On 21 February 2012, a test dive intended to reach a depth of over 1000 m was aborted after only an hour because of problems with cameras and life support systems.
 On 23 February 2012, just off New Britain Island, Cameron successfully took the submersible to the ocean floor at 991 m, where it made a rendezvous with a yellow remote operated vehicle operated from a ship above.
 On 28 February 2012, during a seven-hour dive, Cameron spent six hours in the submersible at a depth of 3700 m.
 Power system fluctuations and unforeseen currents presented unexpected challenges.

 On 4 March 2012, a record-setting dive to more than 7260 m stopped short of the bottom of the New Britain Trench when problems with the vertical thrusters led Cameron to return to the surface.
 Days later, with the technical problem solved, Cameron successfully took the submersible to the bottom of the New Britain Trench, reaching a maximum depth of 8221 m.
-There, he found a wide plain of loose sediment, anemones, jellyfish and varying habitats where the plain met the walls of the canyon.
+There, he found a wide plain of loose sediment, anemones, jellyfish, and varying habitats where the plain met the walls of the canyon.

 Challenger Deep

 On 18 March 2012, after leaving the testing area in the relatively calm Solomon Sea, the submersible was aboard the surface vessel Mermaid Sapphire, docked in Apra Harbor, Guam, undergoing repairs and upgrades, and waiting for a calm enough ocean to carry out the dive.
 By 24 March 2012, having left port in Guam days earlier, the submersible was aboard one of two surface vessels that had departed the Ulithi atoll for the Challenger Deep.

-On 26 March 2012 it was reported that it had reached the bottom of the Mariana Trench.
+On 26 March 2012 it was reported that it had reached the bottom of the Challenger Deep.

 Descent, from the beginning of the dive to arrival at the seafloor, took two hours and 37 minutes, almost twice as fast as the descent of Trieste.
 A Rolex watch, "worn" on the sub's robotic arm, continued to function normally throughout the dive.
 Not all systems functioned as planned on the dive: bait-carrying landers were not dropped in advance of the dive because the sonar needed to find them on the ocean floor was not working, and hydraulic system problems hampered the use of sampling equipment.
-Nevertheless, after roughly three hours on the seafloor and a successful ascent, further exploration of the Challenger Deep with the unique sub was planned for later in the Spring of 2012.
+Nevertheless, after roughly three hours on the seafloor and a successful ascent, further exploration of the Challenger Deep with the unique sub was planned for later in the spring of 2012.